Investigate the status of each server resource with sysstat

 It can investigate CPU load, disk I/O usage, memory usage, and network device status.

-The sysstat package contains the following commands:
+The sysstat package includes the following commands:

 sar, sadc, sadf, iostat, tapestat, cifsiostat, mpstat, and pidstat.